endurodave/StateMachineWithModernDelegates/README.md

 </ul>

 # Getting Started
-[CMake](https://cmake.org/) is used to create the project build files.
-See `CMakeLists.txt` for more information.
+[CMake](https://cmake.org/) is used to create the project build files on any Windows or Linux machine.

 1. Clone the repository.
 2. From the repository root, run the following CMake command: